zphang/jiant-site/documentation/README.md

 To use the OpenAI transformer model, set `openai_transformer = 1`, download the [model](https://github.com/openai/finetune-transformer-lm) folder that contains pre-trained models, and place it under `jiant/openai_transformer_lm/pytorch_huggingface/`.

-#### BERT
+#### BERT or XLNet

-To use [BERT](https://arxiv.org/abs/1810.04805), set ``input_module`` to one of the models listed [here](https://github.com/huggingface/pytorch-pretrained-BERT#loading-google-ai-or-openai-pre-trained-weigths-or-pytorch-dump), e.g. ``bert-base-cased``.
-You should also set ``tokenizer`` to the BERT model name used in order to ensure you are using the same tokenization and vocabulary.
-When using BERT, we generally follow the procedures set out in the original work as closely as possible: For pair sentence tasks, we concatenate the sentences with a special `[SEP]` token.
-Rather than max-pooling, we take the first representation of the sequence (corresponding to the special `[CLS]` token) as the representation of the entire sequence.
+To use [BERT](https://arxiv.org/abs/1810.04805) or [XLNet](https://arxiv.org/abs/1906.08237), set ``input_module`` to one of the relevant model names summarized in [defaults.conf](https://github.com/nyu-mll/jiant/blob/master/config/defaults.conf) and listed in full [here](https://huggingface.co/pytorch-transformers/pretrained_models.html), e.g. ``bert-base-cased``.
+When using these models, we generally follow the procedures set out in the original works as closely as possible: For pair sentence tasks, we concatenate the sentences with a special `[SEP]` token.
+Rather than max-pooling, we take the representation of the  the special `[CLS]` token as the representation of the entire sequence.
 We also have support for the version of Adam that was used in training BERT (``optimizer = bert_adam``).

 [`copa_bert.conf`](https://github.com/nyu-mll/jiant/blob/master/config/copa_bert.conf) shows an example setup using BERT on a single task, and can serve as a reference.